fg1998/ESP32-Basic-vga/README.md

 # ESP32-Basic-vga

+### It has been a long time since the last update.
+As always, I’ll say that I intend to update more frequently over time, but you all know that’s not true.
+Among so many things, I finally managed to get a monitor with a VGA input to plug in my ESP32-VGA, which made things much easier.

+Now, let's get down to business – new commands for our TinyBasic:

+- WIFISCAN
+- WIFICONNECT "<SSID>", "<PASSWORD>"
+- WIFISTATUS
+- WIFIDISCONNECT
+- HTTPGET "URL"

+I think all commands are self-explanatory.
+The goal is to connect our little computer to the outside world using the commands above.

+Coming soon, I promise, we will have news.
+I REALLY PROMISE!

+# What is this ?

 This is a modified version of ESP32 Computer Basic with vga found on [instructables](https://www.instructables.com/ESP32-Basic-PC-With-VGA-Output/) with some improvements

 - Works with latest version of [FABgl](http://www.fabglib.org/classfabgl_1_1_terminal.html)